Filed under the categories

 Gordon Ramsay has been nigh on impossible to avoid in the media over the past few years, but the 3 starred Restaurant Gordon Ramsey is a reminder of why he rose to fame.
 This intimate Chelsea dining room provides classic French cuisine, that is some of the finest in London - the jaw-dropping amuse bouche is reason enough to go.
 Set in a simple but welcoming venue, it's the food that dazzles the eyes and taste buds.
 The wine list is encyclopaedic; the champagne list alone notches up 60+ entries.

-Knightsbridge / Restaurant / Hotel / Cuisine: French
+Belgravia / Restaurant / Hotel / Cuisine: Spanish

 Benares by Atul Kochhar